 This is a multi-disciplinary project that brings together researchers from history, economics, geography, business leadership, psychology and digital humanities.
 The project involves a combination of quantitative analysis and qualitative field work in Aboriginal and Torres Strait Islander communities.

 Fiona Cornforth is of the Wuthathi peoples of the far north-east cape of Queensland with family roots also in Zenadth Kes (the Torres Strait Islands).
-She is proudly the CEO of the Aboriginal and Torres Strait Islander Healing Foundation, a national organisation leading the movement on survivor-led intergenerational healing.
+On Monday 7 August 2023, Fiona Cornforth joined the ANU National Centre for Aboriginal and Torres Strait Islander Wellbeing Research as its inaugural Head.
 On a foundation of senior and leadership roles of community and of governments, she has used management degrees and tertiary teaching accreditation to understand the opportunities for systems to change, knowing the impacts of intergenerational trauma as well as the power and strengths of First Nations peoples’ cultures to lead intergenerational healing.

 Gavin Morris (Principal, Yipirinya School in Alice Springs)